admonisher-of-thieves/encoding-utils/README.md

           Importer plugin [default: lsmash] [possible values: lsmash, bestsource] -o, --output <OUTPUT>
-          Path to output file (if not provided, stats will only be printed) -h, --help
+          Path to output file (if not provided, stats will only be printed) -t, --trim <TRIM>
+          Trim to sync video: format is "first,last,clip" Example: "6,18,distorted" or "6,18,d" -m, --middle-frames
+          Allows you to use a distorted video composed of middle frames.
+Needs scenes file -h, --help
           Print help
   -V, --version